 11.3.5.
-Arranging the funeral
+Arranging a funeral

-Under social assistance, the municipality is obliged to organizing the funeral in accordance with the religion of the deceased person, in cases when this has not been done by the family or any other institution (e.g. employer, religious community).
+Under social assistance, the municipality is obliged to organising the funeral in accordance with the religion of the deceased person, in cases when this has not been done by his or her family or another institution (e.g. employer, religious community).